valtimo-platform/valtimo-documentation/release-notes/major10/10.8.0/valtimo-frontend-libraries.md

   The 'Create Portaaltaak' action of the Portaaltaak plugin now supports the optional 'verloopDurationInDays' field.
   When this field has been configured, the 'verloopdatum' property of the task object contains the calculated due date.

+* **Task form loading text**

+  When a task is opened, it will first show a loading text while the form is loading.

 ## Bugfixes

 The following bugs were fixed: